|Salary:||£36,386 to £51,805 per annum, pro rata|

-You should be a team player and a highly motivated individual.
-You will have a relevant degree and appropriate supervisory training such as IAPT PG Cert in Supervision or other relevant qualification in supervisory training with a focus on supervision theory.
+You should be a team player and highly motivated individual.
+You will have a relevant degree and appropriate supervisory training such as IAPT PG Cert in Supervision or other relevant qualification in supervisory training.
 Additionally, you should be accredited or eligible to work towards accreditation with relevant professional bodies such as the BABCP or UKCP.
-You will preferably have substantial clinical experience delivering supervision, and ideally working in mental health and/or counselling contexts with children, young people and families.
+You will preferably have substantial clinical experience delivering supervision, and of working in mental health and/or counselling contexts with children, young people, and families.

-Experience in at least one of these areas is highly desirable: experience of teaching in higher or further education, experience of facilitating supervision of supervisors, experience of leadership and managing teams.
+Experience in at least one of these areas is highly desirable: a postgraduate qualification to practice as a CBT therapist, experience of teaching in higher or further education, experience of facilitating supervision of supervisors.

 Type / Role: